.AU

 🧩 Contact properties

-To add contact properties for .AU (RegistryAU) to a contact, go to the ➤ Contact properties KB-article and follow the instructions up until step #2.
+To add contact properties for .AU (RegistryAU) to a contact, follow the instructions in the ➤ Contact properties KB-article up until step #2.
 Once you select the .AU (RegistryAU) contact properties option, the fields shown below appear.

 - 1